Location: Athens, Greece

 Analysis and Design of Info Systems

 Myth in the Ancient Greek and Roman Worlds

 Housing and Residential Services

-For general questions about the program and application process, contact Margaret Anderson at email@example.com or stop by the CGEE office in the basement of Anderson Residential Hall, Suite 23.
+For questions about the program and application process, contact Margaret Anderson at firstname.lastname@example.org or stop by the CGEE office in the basement of Anderson Residence Hall, Suite 23.
+Make an appointment.

 For more detailed information about ACG courses, housing, etc. you may contact:

 North American Admissions Counselor